cashapp/redwood/README.md

    system.

-### Why Treehouse?
+### Why Redwood?

 We're eager to start writing reactive UIs!
 But we're reluctant to continue duplicating code across iOS, Android, and web platforms.
 In particular, we don't like how supporting multiple platforms reduces our overall agility.

 We'd like to shortcut the slow native UI development process.
 Iterating on UIs for Android requires a slow compile step and a slow `adb install` step.
-With Treehouse, we hope to use the web as our development target while we iterate on composable function changes.
+With Redwood, we hope to use the web as our development target while we iterate on composable function changes.

 We want the option to change application behavior without waiting for users to update their apps.